scrtlabs/snip20-reference-impl/README.md

 In terms of privacy the deposit & withdrawals are public, as they are transactions on-chain.
 The rest of the functionality is private (so no one can see if you send SSCRT and to whom, and receiving SSCRT is also hidden).

 The code was updated with a new mechanism, which I call viewing keys.
 This allows a user to generate a key that enables off-chain queries.
 This way you can perform balance and transaction history queries without waiting for a transaction on-chain.
 The tranaction to create a viewing key is expensive, to the tune of about 3M gas.
-This is intended to make queries take a long time to execute to be resistent to brute-force attacks.
+This is intended to make queries take a long time to execute to be resistant to brute-force attacks.

 The usual disclaimer: Don't use this in production, I take no responsibility for anything anywhere anytime etc.